datastrophic/kubernetes-deployment/README.md

 * it is recommended to use Ubuntu 20.04 as cluster OS
 * the current user should have superuser privileges on the cluster nodes
 * Ansible installed locally

+## Bootstrapping infrastructure on Proxmox
+The [proxmox](proxmox) directory of this repo contains automation for the initial infrastructure bootstrapping using `cloud-init` templates and Proxmox Terraform provider.

 ## Quickstart
 Installation consists of the following phases: